January 22, 2026

 What This Means for Scaling Logistics Operations

-• Survivable peaks: Matching work release to bottlenecks and replenishing proactively avoids whiplash spikes in overtime and missed cutoffs.
+• Survivable peaks: Matching work release to bottlenecks avoids overtime spikes.

-• Higher throughput: Better slotting and sequencing raise capacity without new conveyors or robots.
+• Higher throughput: Better slotting and sequencing raise capacity without new equipment.

 A Note on Change Management